geo-python/site/source/lessons/L6/pandas-analysis.rst

         temp_fahrenheit: int | float
             Input temperature in Fahrenheit (should be a number)
         """

-        # Convert the Fahrenheit into Celsius
+        # Convert the Fahrenheit into Celsius and return it
         converted_temp = (temp_fahrenheit - 32) / 1.8
         return converted_temp